-Open Gmail, and click on the icon on the top right corner of the screen.
-Click on "Manage your Google Account"
+First open Gmail, and click on the icon in the top right corner of the screen.
+Click on "Manage Your Google Account".

-It will generate a password for you to use
+It will then generate a password for you to use.

 If you’d like more information on Two-Step Verification, and more options for using it with your account, Google Help has some resources available to you:

 SMTP settings for those that have a custom domain email hosted by Google will need to utilize the following support articles from google.

 Gmail personal settings:https://support.google.com/accounts/answer/6010255?hl=en

 From the Main Menu, click on the "Settings" tab and choose "SMTP Settings".

 Under SMTP Settings, select either "General Emails Only" or "For All Emails".
 "General Emails Only" are all 1-on-1 emails (confirmations, invoices, etc.), but NO bulk or marketing emails.
 "For All Emails" includes everything (1-on-1, bulk and marketing emails).